Visit of the Marquis de Lafayette to the United States: Honors received during the trip

-Fayetteville, North Carolina was named after Lafayette.
+Fayetteville, North Carolina was named after Lafayette in 1783, before the trip.
 The College of William and Mary conferred upon him the honorary degree of Doctor of Laws on October 20, 1824.
 Late in the trip, he again received honorary citizenship of Maryland.
 Congress voted him $200,000 and a township of land in Tallahassee, Florida, known as the Lafayette Land Grant.

+On 9 October 1824 Lafayette received an honorary Doctor of Laws from the University of Maryland’s School of Medicine.
+A round plaque is affixed to the spot where the honor was conferred in Davidge Hall in Baltimore, Maryland.

 1824: Visit to Monticello

 Lafayette arrived at Monticello on November 4 in a carriage provided by Jefferson with a military escort of 120 men.
 Jefferson waited outside on the front portico.
 By this time some 200 friends and neighbors had also arrived for the event.
 Lafayette's carriage pulled up to the front lawn where a bugle sounded the arrival of the procession with its revolutionary banners waving.
 Lafayette was advanced in age and slowly stepped down from the carriage.
 Jefferson was 81 and in ill health, and he slowly descended the front steps and began making his way towards his old friend.
 His grandson Randolph was present and witnessed the historic reunion: "As they approached each other, their uncertain gait quickened itself into a shuffling run, and exclaiming, 'Ah Jefferson!'
 'Ah Lafayette!', they burst into tears as they fell into each other's arms."
 Everyone in attendance stood in respectful silence, many of them stifling sobs of their own.
 Jefferson and Lafayette then retired to the privacy of the house and began reminiscing over the many events and encounters which they shared years before.

 The next morning, Jefferson, Lafayette, and James Madison rode to the Central Hotel in Charlottesville in Jefferson's landau.
 They were escorted by mounted troops and followed by the local townspeople and other friends.
 They were greeted and honored with speeches, then departed the hotel at noon and set out for a banquet at the University of Virginia which Jefferson was anxious for Lafayette to see; he had postponed the commencement of classes for the event.
 After a three-hour dinner, Jefferson had someone read a speech that he had prepared for Lafayette, as his voice was weak and could not carry very far.
-This proved to be Jefferson's last public speech.
+This was Jefferson's last public speech.
 Lafayette later accepted Jefferson's invitation for honorary membership to the university's Jefferson Literary and Debating Society.
 Lafayette bid Jefferson goodbye after an 11-day visit.